databricks/spark-training/strata_2013/index.md

    <div class="solution" markdown="1">
       select count(page_views) from wikistats_cached where page_name like "%berkeley%";

+      "%" in SQL is a wildcard matching all characters.
    </div>

 - Generate a histogram for the number of hits for each hour on May 6, 2009; sort the output by date/time.
 Based on the output, which hour is Wikipedia most popular?